ArpaxSpaceSystems/Orbital_Visualizator/README.md

 Documentation of methods and functions can be found in ``> docs/source > index.rst``

-The package can be installed via pip using the following command ``pip install Orbital-Visualizator``
+The package can be installed via pip using the following command ``pip install Orbital-Visualizator`` or at https://pypi.org/project/Orbital-Visualizator/0.1/